EilonBlanche/dental-backend/README.md

 1. Created a Kubernetes secret for environment variables:

-2. Apply the Kubernetes deployments
+2. Apply the Kubernetes deployments.

 4. Ensure EC2 instance can connect to the RDS instance securely via VPC and security groups.